christianschmitz/vault/README.md

 # About vault
 AES256 file encryption tool for linux.

-Use this when backing up sensitive files to the cloud.
+Use this to back up sensitive files to the cloud.

-Pick a strong password (tips below), so that the encrypted data can even be stored in public place (like IPFS).
+Pick a pin-code and a strong password.

+The vault configuration is also protected by a pin code, which you will need every time you use vault.

 # Compile and install
 ```